Here we have answered six questions commonly asked by patients when they attend the dentist.

 - Implants – a manufactured replacement for the root of a tooth.
 Usually made of titanium and looking like a screw, the implant is positioned in the jaw bone.
 A crown is then attached to the top of the implant to fill the gap left by the missing tooth.
 Implants are a fixed option and do not require preparation of adjacent teeth.

 The above options vary in price – ask your dentist which is the best option for you.

-2 What are the best ways to practise good dental hygiene?
+2. What are the best ways to practice good dental hygiene?

 - Brush teeth and gums regularly – Brush for two minutes twice a day (morning and last thing before bed) using a fluoride toothpaste – and avoid rinsing with water after brushing.
 Place the bristles of your brush at a 45 degree angle to the gum and use a circular motion to remove the plaque effectively.
 Don’t forget to brush all surfaces including the roof of your mouth and tongue, as these areas can be the source of bad breath.

 - Floss daily – Brushing cleans the surfaces of your teeth but does not effectively clean in between the teeth.
 That’s where floss comes in.
 Flossing daily is key to practising good dental hygiene and reducing decay and gum disease.